 - Pick up a free visitor’s map at one of the Customer Service desks and refer to a copy of the train lines.
 Or click here for a copy of the MRT lines.

-- Ensure that you have cash (in denominations of 5 SGD/$3.60 or less) for the MRT ticket as credit cards aren’t accepted.
+- To buy a paper ticket, ensure that you have cash (in denominations of 5 SGD/$3.60 or less) for the MRT ticket as credit cards aren’t accepted in the machine.
 The ticket machines don’t accept 10 SGD ($7.30) bills unless the ride is over 6 SGD ($4.40).

 Things To Do for A Singapore Layover